EliasssJammal/FileOperations/README.md

 or replace the file content with the new content if the file does exist.

 3. Deletes a specified file or returns an error if the file does not exist.

+Server has a route to display a list of all workouts, a POST route to handle the creation of a new workout and adds it to the workouts array, a PUT route to handle an update of a workout based on its ID, and a DELETE route to handle the deletion of a workout based on its ID.